Basic Paleo-ketogenic Meal Plan for Beginners

 Drink: water, half glass of coconut milk

-Roughly in order from least carbs to most carbs:
+Here is a list of low carb vegetables you can enjoy, they're roughly in order from least carbs to most carbs:

 Courgette, green/leafy vegetables (e.g. spinach, watercress, cabbage, cauliflower, broccoli, kale), turnip, garlic, mushrooms, green beans, aubergines, peppers, onions, swede, carrot, butternut squash, leek.